emmaroche/assignment2-emmaroche/README.md

 ## Integrating with React App

-Describe how you integrated your React app with the API.
-List the views that use your Web API instead of the TMDB API.
-Describe any other updates to the React app from Assignment One.

 First, to have the React development server proxy the API requests to the Express API server, I added "proxy":"http://localhost:8080" before the final closing brace in the package.json file of my react app.

 I added further React App integration by combining the react app and api together, where the React app makes a request to the Web API which would then request data from TMDB.